AxisVM/pyaxisvm/README.md

 # **PyAxisVM**

-The official python package of AxisVM, a Structural Analysis & Design Software.
+The official python package of **AxisVM**, a Structural Analysis & Design Software.

 ## **Overview**

-The PyAxisVM project offers a high-level interface to AxisVM, making its operations available directly from Python.
-It builds on top of Microsoft's COM technology and supports all the features of the original AxisVM COM type library, making you able to
+The **PyAxisVM** project offers a high-level interface to **AxisVM**, making its operations available directly from Python.
+It builds on top of Microsoft's COM technology and supports all the features of the original **AxisVM** COM type library, making you able to

-* build, manipulate and analyse AxisVM models
+* build, manipulate and analyse **AxisVM** models

-* find solutions with iterative methods
+* find better solutions with iterative methods

+* combine the power of **AxisVM** with third-party Python libraries

 * build extension modules

-on top of that, **PyAxisVM** ehnaces the type library with python's slicing mechanism and context management that enables writing clean, concise, and radable code.
+On top of that, **PyAxisVM** ehnaces the type library with Python's slicing mechanism, context management and more, that enables writing clean, concise, and readable code.

-## **Documentation and Issues**

-The ***AxisVM API Reference Guide*** is available in pdf format,  you can download it _[***here***](https://axisvm.eu/axisvm-downloads/#application)_.

-It is highly recommended to install **PyAxisVM** in a dedicated virtual enviroment to avoid conflicts with other libraries.
-Onw of the reasons for this is that the `comtypes` package throws an error for empty SafeArrays.
-This issue is solved and a pull request has been made.
-Because of this, until the request gets accepted, it is important to uninstall exisitng installations of `comtypes` before installing **PyAxisVM**.
-When you install **PyAxisVM**, a corrected version of `comtypes` gets installed automatically.
-Installing **PyAxisVM** in a dedicated virtual enviroment naturally dissolves this issue.

-Please feel free to post issues and other questions at PyAxisVM Issues.
-This is the best place to post questions and code.

 ## **Installation**
 This is optional, but we suggest you to create a dedicated virtual enviroment to avoid conflicts with your other projects.
 Create a folder, open a command shell in that folder and use the following command